Tinche/aiosteady/README.rst

   * ``success``: a boolean, describing whether the consumption was successful
   * ``level``: an integer, describing the new level of the bucket
   * ``until_next_drop``: a float, describing the number of seconds left after the next drop regenerates
   * ``blocked_for``: an optional float, if blocking is being used and the bucket is blocked, the number of seconds until the block expires

+  If the number of drops given is negative, drops are instead removed from the bucket.
+The bucket may not go below zero drops.

 * ``await Throttler.peek("a_key")`` returns the same ``ThrottleResult`` but without attempting to consume any drops.